This is the 29th post of a 50 article series for new marketers at B2B startups.

 - Webinars that demonstrate how different aspects of the product are used

-- Case studies from how other customers have succeeded
+- Case studies demonstrating how other customers have succeeded

 - Articles about customers using the product

 Everyone always likes to feel like they are in good company.
-By producing articles about customers that highlight their success, it makes that customer feel great to be touted and it gives other customers confidence that their peers are succeeding in using our product.
+By producing articles about customers that highlight their success, you make that customer feel great to be touted and you give other customers confidence that their peers are succeeding in using your product.

 Content that drives upsells

 One of the most important aspects of customer marketing is driving upsells.
-If we offer additional products, add-ons or services, our current customer-base is a perfect target market.
+If you offer additional products, add-ons or services, your current customer-base is the perfect target market.

-For each additional product or service, we need to follow a similar inbound methodology of educating our customers about the new product and driving them to reach out (likely to their account manager) to discuss it.
+For each additional product or service, you need to follow a similar inbound methodology of educating your customers about the new product and driving them to reach out (likely to their account manager) to discuss it.
 These add-on campaigns need to have the full power of a marketing mix: email, content, social media, retargeted digital ads and landing pages.